Where BI fits into your Data Strategy?

 Business Intelligence vs. Business Analytics: What’s the difference?

 In the widest sense, analytics refers to any technology-enabled problem-solving activity.
 Experts classify analytics into four groups on a scale of one to four, with descriptive and diagnostic analytics on the lower end of the scale and predictive and prescriptive analytics on the higher end.
 When starting an analytics system, most companies start with BI, which is part of the descriptive process.
 Business intelligence is the method of transforming data into actionable intelligence that helps an organization make strategic and tactical decisions.
-A good BI strategy, It’s what makes it possible for a company to collect, analyse, and present data.
+A good BI strategy, it’s what makes it possible for a company to collect, analyze, and present data.

 It’s all about the data, according to Beverly Wright, executive director of Georgia Tech’s Scheller College of Business’s Business Analytics Centre.
 It isn’t attempting to do something other than telling a story about what the data is showing us.
 While some business people can associate BI with analytics, Wright says data professionals differentiate between the two.
 Some define BI as providing insight into what has occurred, while others describe analytics, especially advanced analytics, as predicting what will occur in various future scenarios.